EpiDoc/Source/schema/README.txt

 Technical Requirements:

-	The ODD requires the Roma tool (and associated dependencies) to generate the RelaxNG schema.
+	The ODD requires the OxGarage tool to generate the RelaxNG schema.
 	The schema (whose canonical released versions live at http://www.stoa.org/epidoc/schema/) may be used by any XML editor or processing environment to validate EpiDoc XML files.